 There are several combo tickets depending on the activities that you want to enjoy.
 The standard ticket (known as Adventure Combo) comprises of Admission, two packets of Juvenile Crocodile Food and you can enjoy the facilities, activities and the entertainment show available during your visit.

 Adult: RM30 for Malaysian Adults with Malaysian ID; RM45 for foreign tourist (Adults)

 Child (below 12 years): RM25 for Malaysian child; RM35 for child of a foreign tourist.

 You can purchase all tickets online from the official website: www.crocodileadventureland.com

 Location & Contacts

 Crocodile Farm is located in Datai Bay area at the north western end of the island and on the road Jalan Datai.
 It is at a short distance on the right once you enter Jalan Datai road from Jalan Teluk Yu.
-It is about 32kms from Kuah town.
+It is about 32kms from Kuah town, 7 minutes by car away from Perdana Quay and 10 minutes from Langkawi Cable Car (SkyCab).
 You can take a taxi or a rented car to come here.
 However keep the taxi waiting or else you may not get one on your return.

 Jalan Datai, Langkawi 07000, Malaysia.
 Phone: (604) 959 2559

 Share your experience.